NaliniGovindaraj/seleniumeasy/README.md

 -- In utilities package, created "custom_logger.py","result_verification.py" and "teststatus.py"
 -- In add_test.py test,tested 3 scenarios :
 ------Addition of 2 positive numbers
-------Addition of a positive and a negative number.
+------Addition of 2 negative number.
 ------Addition of 2 Alphabets.
 ------Handled a "lightbox popup" window using "javascript.
 ------Used @ddt decorator to pass test data.